 The Siemens NX modeling screen layout is quite similar to the Siemens NX Gateway Application screen layout (refer to the figure in page 1-12 for more details).
 The new items on the screen include the Sketch toolbar, Form Feature toolbar, the Feature Operation toolbar, and the Curve toolbar.

-Sketch Toolbar
+Construction Toolbar

-This toolbar contains tools that allow us to quickly access 2D curve options.
+This toolbar contains tools that allow us to quickly access Datum features and switch to Sketch Options.